 - Checks that approaches used with and policies applied to the patient are mutually compatible and consistent.

 Knowledge and skills

-For this capability, the professional will know:
+For this capability, the professional will know the following:

 - How to deliver each in outline, but especially how to teach self-management and to educate patients and families;